Fatallis/Maize_small_RNA_analysis/Database_collection.md

     rm zm_all_ok_dbs/*.fasta
     mv zm_all_ok_dbs/tmp.fa zm_all_ok_dbs/ok_full_zm.fasta

+### Bowtie indexes

 Bowtie index files were created in order to use the databases with the bowtie program.
 Bowtie indexes were built for each ok_file in the different directories:

     bowtie_index.py